Single Centre Self-guided Holidays

 Frequently Asked Questions

-A TYPICAL WALKING DAY: The day begins with a leisurely breakfast, which is usually available from 8am (earlier at some hotels and guest houses).
-After breakfast, unless the day’s walk departs directly from the hotel, you will be picked up by car at 9.15am, and taken to the start of your day’s walk.
+A TYPICAL WALKING DAY: The day begins with a leisurely breakfast, which is usually available from 8am (earlier at some guest houses).
+After breakfast, unless the day’s walk departs directly from the guesthouse, you will be picked up by car at 9.15am, and taken to the start of your day’s walk.

 We will have planned the walking itinerary, and the afternoon rendez-vous time to allow for a relaxed pace of walking, a fifteen minute break during the morning and afternoon, a break of around forty minutes to eat a picnic lunch or visit a pub, plus plenty of time to admire views, take photographs, and explore villages.
 The afternoon rendez-vous point, where you will meet the driver for your return to the hotel or guest house, is likely to be a village with a pub or a tearoom where you can shelter if the weather has turned inclement.
-The itinerary will allow for a return to the hotel or guesthouse by around 5.00pm - 5.30pm, which allows plenty of time to change and relax before adjourning to the hotel dining room or venturing out from the guest house to find your evening meal.
+The itinerary will allow for a return to the guesthouse by around 5.00pm - 5.30pm, which allows plenty of time to change and relax before venturing out from the guest house to find your evening meal.

 Unless otherwise arranged, on the seven night tours there is a free day in the middle of the week to enable you to take a rest or pursue your own activities.
 When we send you your information pack prior to the tour it will include some suggestions for places to visit in the area.
-Most of the hotels and guest houses have information boards and the hotel reception staff or the guest house proprietors will be pleased to help you with information about public transport if needed.
+Most of the guest houses provide information in the rooms or lounge and the guest house proprietors will be pleased to help you with information about public transport if needed.

 "Was it all just a dream?
 I'm back in my office this morning, telling everyone about my wonderful week in the Lake District and, frankly, wishing I were still there.
 Thank you for doing such a wonderful job planning and arranging this trip.
 The Lake District was more beautiful than I could have imagined - soft rain every morning brightening to sun peaking through the clouds, creating shadows of blue and gold on the hills, everywhere the white faced grey sheep behind miles of stone fences with their soot black lambs bleating and bouncing around, the dark grey slate of the buildings with their warm interiors and even warmer inhabitants."